lantua/CommonCoding/Sources/LNTBinaryCoding/Format.md

 *-----------------------------------------------------------*-----------------------------------------*
 ```

+Note that `Size` referes to the size of the item (with header attached) not the size of the payload.

 ## Int-Based Keyed Container

 This format does not support `Int`-based keyed container.
-Keys are converted to `String` and the container is encoded as string-based keyed container.
+Keys are converted to `String` and the container is encoded as a string-based keyed container.

 ## Unkeyed Container